Tutorial 1: Planning Your Research

 3. Start Prototyping

 This is the fun part!
-Your research can probably be approached using any of the five mission types, or better yet, a combination of several missions.
+Your mission can probably be approached using any of the five part types, or better yet, a combination of several part types.
 Spend 5 minutes prototyping within each approach and you'll have an array of options to choose from.
 Just fill in the blanks on the following statements.
-The first blank can be expanded to form your mission instructions while the second blank is the basis of mission questions.
+The first blank can be expanded to form your part instructions while the second blank is the basis of part questions.

 MomentsScouts capture recurring experiences as they happen in realtime.